-for $n_s$ large, solution that is consistent with the hypothesis $n_s\tau^2\rightarrow C$.
+which is consistent with the hypothesis $I_{act}\kappa^2\rightarrow C$.
 Moreover we get an explicit expression for the constant $C$:

-By continuity this solution shifts to the right for small values of $q$.
-Yet, the approximations used are not appropriate for the solution with finite $\tau$, that will be discussed below.
+By continuity, this solution shifts to the right for large values of $\alpha$.
+Yet, the approximations employed used are not appropriate for the solution with finite $\kappa$, that will be discussed below.
 Taking into account that